 Glycemic Control with Dual-Agonist Peptides

 Effective glycemic control is integral to metabolic health.
-GLP2-T’s dual engagement of glp-1 and gip receptors amplifies insulin secretion in a glucose-dependent manner, helping to prevent dangerous spikes and crashes in blood sugar.
+GLP2-T’s dual engagement of glp-1 and gip receptors amplifies insulin secretion in a glucose-dependent manner, helping to research exploring dangerous spikes and crashes in blood sugar.

 Furthermore, glp-1 minimizes unnecessary glucose production in the liver and slows gastric emptying, both contributing to more stable glucose levels throughout the day.
 Gip’s involvement ensures that beta cells in the pancreas are more responsive, further supporting healthy blood glucose regulation【4】.